Context is Everything

-In the comments, a reader took exception with an image he saw there, saying that it would be a huge problem vs. a two handed long sword, and why that would be.
+Over on the old version of the Stick Chick Blog, a reader in the comments took exception with an image of a technique he saw there, saying that it would be a huge problem vs. a two handed long sword, and why that would be.

 The thing is, he isn't wrong - yes, in the context he was discussing and in his training and experience, he was absolutely right.
 But in the context of the image and the post, his commentary didn't make a lot of sense.

 This was an awesome discussion, by the way, and I'm glad it happened.
-Always feel free to have those discussions here, even if we disagree, ok?
+Never hold back from telling me what you think, ok?

-Lots of what we do, in a different context, is silly or dangerous or wrong.
+Lots of what we do in our individual martial arts styles, in a different context than our own, is silly or dangerous or wrong.

 Let's take a typical block from the empty hand arts.
-Here's one:
+Here's one from taekwondo:

-In the context of tae kwon do or karate, this is perfectly acceptable.
+In the context of TKS or karate, this is perfectly acceptable.

 In Arnis, this gets you hurt (or worse).